Blockchain Hiring Signals for Founders: Why Good Web3 Roles Still Attract Weak-Fit Applicants

 Yes, if the role still feels vague, overloaded, or hard to trust.
 More reach will not solve a weak signal problem.

-Use JD Review when the role already exists but applicant quality, clarity, or candidate trust feels weak.
+Use JD Review when the role already exists, but the applicant quality, clarity, or candidate trust feels weak.

 When should I post the job instead?